-Once an assignment is late a student will receive a reduction of 10% of the final grade they earned for that late assessment.
-Students will continue to receive a 10% reduction per day if an assignment is turned in within a 5 school-days of the due date.
+- 1) Once an assignment is late a student will receive a reduction of 10% of the final grade they earned for that late assessment. - 2) Students will continue to receive a 10% reduction per day if an assignment is turned in within 5 school-days of the due date.
 After the 5 school days, students will then receive 50% of the credit they earned on the late assignment up until the assessment piece (test, project, or paper) is completed.
-After the summative assessment piece is given, students may receive a 0 for the incomplete assignment.

-\Junior high students with missing assignments will be required to stay 1 hour after school on Friday.

-\Junior high students may receive 50% credit up to the end of the semester because of the "Reward-Recovery" system.
+After the summative assessment piece is given, students may receive a 0 for the incomplete assignment. - Junior high students with missing assignments will be required to stay 1 hour after school on Friday. - Junior high students may receive 50% credit up to the end of the semester because of the - "Reward-Recovery" system. - Assessments include: Homework, quizzes, projects, tests, and papers.